Become an HRC Global Fellow

 To be eligible for the Atlas Corps, applicants must have 2 or more years of relevant experience in the nonprofit/NGO/social sector, a Bachelor’s degree or equivalent, English proficiency (oral, writing, reading), be 35 years or younger at the start of the Fellowship, be international applicants (U.S. citizens are not eligible for a Fellowship with Atlas Corps and HRC), and must commit to return to their home country after the Global Fellowship has ended.

 Interested candidates should visit www.atlascorps.org and read more about the necessary qualifications and materials for successful applications.
 Questions regarding the application process should be directed to email@example.com.
 All materials are submitted online through the Atlas Corps, and possible candidates for the Global Fellowship will be contacted by HRC Global staff.

-Global Fellows commit to 12 months at HRC (with the possibility of a 6 month extension) with the Global Engagement Program.
+Global Fellows commit to 12 months at HRC (with the possibility of a 6 month extension) with HRC Global.
 Fellows are allotted a living stipend through Atlas Corps that covers expenses for rent and utilities, transportation, and food.
 More information is available at the Atlas Corps FAQ.